dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 * `Comparisons`: what comparisons do users think of when they type their query
 * `Related`: Related queries to the main query's subject

-The last graph (derived from [Google Trends](https://trends.google.com/trends/?geo=US)) illustrates the **search interest** rate with regard to the same three queries above.
+The last graph (derived from [Google Trends](https://trends.google.com/trends/?geo=US)) illustrates the **search interest** rate with regard to the same three queries aforementioned.
 A value of 100 is the peak popularity for the term, a value of 50 means that the term is half as popular, and a score of 0 means that there was not enough data for this term.

 Lastly, the data describing the images can be integrated into [CSV files](https://github.com/dimi-fn/Various-Data-Science-Scripts/tree/main/SEO/csv) that are provided by both respective sources.